commercetools/commercetools-dotnet-sdk/README.md

 ## Using the SDK

-You will need a commercetools project to use the SDK.
+You will need a Composable Commerce Project to use the SDK.
-If you don't already have one, you can [create a free trial project](http://dev.commercetools.com/getting-started.html) on the commercetools platform and configure the API credentials.
+If you don't already have one, you can [create a free trial project](http://dev.commercetools.com/getting-started.html) on Composable Commerce and configure the API credentials.

 The namespaces in the SDK mirror the sections of the [commercetools HTTP API](http://dev.commercetools.com/http-api.html).
 Access to these namespaces is provided by a fluent interface on the Client class.

-Responses from the client are wrapped in a Reponse object so you can determine if the request was successful and view the error(s) returned from the API if it was not.
+Responses from the client are wrapped in a Response object so you can determine if the request was successful and view the error(s) returned from the API if it was not.

 ```cs